 By Richard Cross, Editor of The Dog Clinic

-Every dog ages differently – larger breeds tend to age quicker – but all dogs are eventually affected by age-related issues.
-These can affect the dog’s behavior, mobility and temperament.
+Every dog ages differently - larger breeds tend to age quicker - but all dogs are eventually affected by age-related issues.
+These can affect the dog’s behavior, mobility, and temperament.
 It’s important to be familiar with these signs of aging.
-Your dog will need different care as he gets older, and providing the best quality of life requires an understanding of what’s happening to him.
+Your dog will need senior-specific care as they get older, and providing the best quality of life requires an understanding of what’s happening inside their body.

 With this in mind, here are seven of the most common signs of aging in dogs.

-Just like humans, there are a host of degenerative diseases that are more likely to affect older dogs.
-Two of the most frequent are joint disorders and cognitive dysfunction syndrome, which can be managed but not cured.
-Unfortunately, cancer and liver failure are also common in older dogs.
+Just like humans, there are a host of degenerative complications that are more likely to affect older dogs.
+Two of the most frequent are joint health struggles and cognitive dysfunction, which can be managed but not cured.
+Unfortunately, poor organ function can also be common in older dogs.

-Not all changes are related to disease though.
+Not all changes are related to illness though.
 You may notice fatty lumps underneath your dog’s skin, for example.
 These are called lipomas, and are caused by the metabolic system using less energy.
-Lipomas are harmless, but you should still get lumps checked by a vet, as they could also be caused by cancer.
+Lipomas are harmless, but you should still get all lumps checked by a vet.
+You can support your dog's overall wellness with a multivitamin like Golden Years Energize & Thrive.

 2. Behavioral Changes